Getting started with data analysis#

 pandas.core.series.Series

-How about combining several lists and construct a DataFrame from them?
-Certainly.
-Let’s see how we can convert lists into a pandas DataFrame.
-Let’s first create a few lists having the same number of items each:
+What about combining several lists to construct a DataFrame from them?
+No problem.
+Let’s see how we can convert several lists into a pandas DataFrame.
+Let’s first create a few lists with the same number of items in each.

 stations = ["Hanko", "Heinola", "Kaisaniemi", "Malmi"]